openfaas/media/README.md

 Or you can get a sample pack of 10 per design for a few dollars from [StickerMule](https://www.stickermule.com/samples/stickers).

-### Order a t-shirt
+### Order a t-shirt / hoodie

-Please reach out if you need a bulk order of OpenFaaS t-shirts for an event.
+Please reach out if you need a bulk order of OpenFaaS t-shirts for an event to place an order with OpenFaaS Ltd.

+If you want to create t-shirts or hoodies for your own brand, try [Printful.com using the OpenFaaS referral code](https://www.printful.com/a/1399036:78934bd81b93204507d29fecae49d160).

 ### eBay store

-You can buy via the eBay store which is fulfilled by Printful.com.
+You can buy via the eBay store which is fulfilled by [Printful.com](https://www.printful.com/a/1399036:78934bd81b93204507d29fecae49d160).
 Orders are shipped globally from the EU or the USA depending on available stock.
 Payment is in USD.

 * [OpenFaaS 2019 NEW limited-edition t-shirt](https://www.ebay.co.uk/itm/143345974000)